fambit-app/fambit/README.md

 ## I'm sold.
 How do I participate?

-This is a deliverable for our final-year project at Thompson Rivers University, so there'll definitely be an installable browser plugin on the browser plugin repositories by the end of 2016.
+This is a deliverable for our final-year project at Thompson Rivers University, so there'll definitely be an installable browser plugin by the end of 2016.
 However, no deliverables exist yet, sorry (#canada).

 ## How do I contribute?